 "I want to know if there's a back-door move underway by the drug makers to recover some of the concessions they've promised for health care reform," said Sen. Bill Nelson (D), Florida.

-Nelson is asking the Department of Health and Human Services' inspector general to investigate the issue.
+Nelson is asking the ' inspector general to investigate the issue.

 View a new interactive database of diabetic drug prices across the United States